inikep/lizard/doc/lz5_Block_format.md

 All these trade-off offer distinctive speed/memory/compression advantages.
-Whatever the method used by the compressor, its result will be decodable by any LZ5 decoder if it follows the format specification described above.
+Whatever the method used by the compressor, its result will be decodable by any Lizard decoder if it follows the format specification described above.